emfcamp/Website/templates/about/phones.md

   </tbody>
 </table>

+Please note that you don't need to purchase a base station (we run the network in the field for you!), so listings for 'Additional Handset' are what you're after.

 If you already have a DECT phone, feel free to bring it along!
 You can also check our [DECT compatibility list](https://phones.emfcamp.org/help/dect-compatibility), generally Gigaset and Mitel handsets tend to be good options.

 There may also be some DECT phones available to buy at the shop during the event.